alektebel/pca-on-the-command-line/README.md

 C:\Current\Directory>git clone https://github.com/alektebel/pca-on-the-command-line/edit/main/
 ```

-And all the files will be downloaded in the directory you are currently.
+And all the files will be downloaded in the directory you are currently (Ignore the images, you can delete them).
 You should have already installed some modules, so here is a command to install all them at once.
 ```bash
 C:\Current\Directory>pip install numpy pandas matplotlib sklearn